Expansion project will be presented to Benton County's justices of peace

-The Criminal Justice Coordinating Committee, which met last week, will make a presentation to justices of peace at the American Rescue Plan Committee meeting at 6 p.m.
-Thursday.
+The Criminal Justice Coordinating Committee will make a presentation to justices of peace at the American Rescue Plan Committee meeting at 6 p.m. today.

 The federal plan provides $350 billion for eligible state, local, territorial and tribal governments nationwide, according to the county.

-Benton County will receive a combined $54 million -- $27 million over the next two years.
+Benton County will receive a combined $54 million over the next two years.
 The possible jail expansion will be paid for with the federal money.

-Benton County Judge Barry Moehring said they plan to ask justices for $200,000 at the meeting for conceptual designs for the project, but said he did not yet want to speak on the budget for the expansion project.
+Benton County's County Judge Barry Moehring said the plan is to ask justices of the peace for $200,000 at the meeting for conceptual designs for the project, but said he did not yet want to speak about the budget for the expansion project.

-Christie previously said it's expected the jail will need at least 2,500 beds by 2045 because of the area's population growth.
-He said that's why the committee will be looking at solutions other than just expansion.
+Christie previously said it's expected that the jail will need at least 2,500 beds by 2045 because of the area's population growth.
+He said that is why the committee will look at solutions other than just expansion.

-The jail has a capacity of 667 beds and the sheriff's office.
-It had 669 inmates on Thursday, Lt.
-Shannon Jenkins, a spokeswoman for the Benton County Sheriff's Office, said.
+The jail has a capacity of 667 beds.
+It had 669 inmates one day last week, said Lt.
+Shannon Jenkins, a spokeswoman for the Benton County sheriff's office.

-Moehring said at Thursday's meeting that money from the American Recovery Plan can be used for covid mitigation and covid prevention.
+Moehring said money from the American Recovery Plan can be used for covid mitigation and covid prevention.

 The jail was not designed to handle a pandemic, he said.